lucasm/lucasmaues/readme.md

 ## what is this?

-This repository is named as "lucasmauess.gihub.io" because it follows a naming scheme, so that all its content, can be interpreted as a website (or rather, in a "User Page") in accordance with documentation of the [GitHub Pages](http://pages.github.com/).
+This repository is named as "lucasmauess.gihub.io" because it follows a naming scheme, so that all its content, can be interpreted as a website (or rather, in a "User Page") in accordance with documentation of the *[GitHub Pages](http://pages.github.com/)*.

 ## what is the purpose of this repository?